fenclmar/Rgauge/README.md

 # Rgauge
-Functions for rain gauge calibration and data processing.
+Functions for tipping bucket rain gauge calibration and data processing.
 Designed specifically for rain gauges and weather stations manufactured by FIEDLER AMS s.r.o. (https://www.fiedler.company/)

 # Instalation
 The repo is currently not ready to be directly compiled to R package.
 Install function by sourcing the lib_RGcalib.r file.